czue/pegasus-docs/configuration.md

 be available in dev environments.
 Should you wish to use it in a production environment you will need to add it to your `prod-requirements.in` file and [re-build](customizations.md#python-packages) your `prod-requirements.txt` file.

-The toolbar is disabled by default.
-To enable it add the `ENABLE_DEBUG_TOOLBAR` setting to your `.env` file:
+By default, the toolbar is enabled in development environments via the `ENABLE_DEBUG_TOOLBAR` setting in your `.env` file(s).
+You can change this setting in any environment to turn it on/off.

 ```
 ENABLE_DEBUG_TOOLBAR=True